 “We talk a lot about syndications on this podcast and most of the time, these offerings are only for those with an accredited status per the rules and regulations of the SEC.
 Now sponsoring the SPC podcast is the American Home Preservation Fund, a crowdfunding solution to the mortgage crisis in America, empowering investors to fund the purchase of distressed mortgages.
 The AHP fund aims to keep people in their homes by investing in notes.
 It’s an opportunity to earn returns while feeling good about making a positive social impact.
 You can start investing with as little as $100.
 To learn more visit InvestInAHP.com and if you want the free Burnzone book send me an to Lane@simplepassivecashflow.com.”

-The new servicing center.
-With debt collectors/solution artist who are kind and care.
+Photo: New Servicing Center with debt collectors/solution artist who are kind and caring

 “It’s now time to give Uncle Jorge Newberry’s American Home Preservation some shine.
 Jorge was featured on my favorite podcast for 2016… #34.
 Jorge has created a fund that allows accredited and non-accredited investors the ability to fund the purchase of distressed mortgages via notes.
 The AHP team collaborates with the families to keep them in their home.
 It’s an opportunity to make some money help rebuild blue collar America.
 Start investing with as little as $100 at InvestInAHP.com and if you want the free Burnzone book send me an to Lane@simplepassivecashflow.com.”